 A survey of world literary masterpieces from classical Greek and Roman literature through the Middle Ages and into the Renaissance literature.
 Special attention is given to historical/ cultural development.
-May be taken as Humanities credit for General Education requirements.
+May be taken as Humanities credit for ENGL 2113 and 9 hours from ENGL 2213, 2223, 2313, or 2323.

+General Education requirements.
 Prerequisite: ENGL 1213 or equivalent.